-- " Available for both resident and nonresident mentored hunters younger than 16 years of age. - " A nonresident must include the name, address, and phone number of a resident sponsoring the application. - " The mentor can be a resident or nonresident. - " Mentored hunter who, at the time of going hunting, is under 16 years old. - " Mentored deer licensees, if 12 years of age by December 31 and have completed a HuntSafe course, are eligible for other deer licenses except the Youth Deer License. - " Mentored hunter must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - " Mentors must physically possess hunter education certification and the license intended for their specific mentored hunter for the respective season. - " Mentors who are not the parent or guardian of the mentored hunter must also possess written permission from the parent or guardian of the hunter. - " Adult can only accompany one mentored hunter at a time. - " Hunting parties with mentored hunters cannot exceed six persons. - " The mentored deer license (limited to one) is for an "any antlerless deer" tag that is valid for Unit MHD-03 or an "antlerless whitetail" tag that is valid for Unit MHD-13.
+- " Available for both resident and nonresident mentees younger than 16 years of age. - " A nonresident mentor must include the name, address, and phone number of a resident sponsoring the application. - " The mentor can be a resident or nonresident. - " Mentees, if 12 years of age by December 31 and have completed a HuntSafe course, are eligible for other deer licenses except the Youth Deer License. - " Mentees must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - " Mentors must physically possess hunter education certification and the license intended for their mentee and the respective season. - " Mentors who are not the parent or guardian of the mentee must also possess written permission from the parent or guardian of the mentee. - " Mentor can only accompany one mentee at a time. - " Hunting parties with mentees cannot exceed six persons. - " The mentee (limited to one) is for an "any antlerless deer" tag that is valid for Unit MHD-03 or an "antlerless whitetail" tag that is valid for Unit MHD-13.
+A mentor could purchase more than one mentored big game license for additional mentees.